Reviews by Evelyn C. Leeper

 (page 112) "March 14th": I *really* find it hard to believe that they are still using the same Earth-based solar calendar.
 If they are, they should certainly be able to figure out the origin planet.
 Also, it is not clear how soon after the events of March 14 Seldon re-appears.
 Is it possible that he appears on the Ides of March?

-(page 122) The "ultra-wave relay" is the first of many dei ex machinis, including the microfilm-recorder on page 154 and the Visual Record receiver on page 211. (page 141 Ace version) Asimov gets a bit carried away at times; there are four exclamation points in just fifteen sentences.
+(page 122) The "ultra-wave relay" is the first of many dei ex machina, including the microfilm-recorder on page 154 and the Visual Record receiver on page 211. (page 141 Ace version) Asimov gets a bit carried away at times; there are four exclamation points in just fifteen sentences.

 (page 160) "Atomic power can be conquered only by more atomic power": Is this necessarily true?
 Vietnam, and other recent conflicts seem to indicate that this need not be the case.
 Indeed, later Hober Mallow uses a boycott to defeat a world with atomic power.